Dilsv/Interactivelearning/README.md

 ## Notes

 I had received my feedback for my initial Project 1 whilst starting this project.
 My aim in my initial P1 was to work on the guidelines of a Merit.
 This time I made sure to learn from the mistakes I had done in my P1 and not to make them again in this submission such as the amount of commits I made.
 I will strive to be better as each project approaches.
-Thank you.